Mtarfa

-Mtarfa (L-Imtarfa) is a small town in the Northern Region of Malta, with a population of 2,572 as of March 2014.
+Mtarfa (L-Imtarfa) is a small town in the Northern Region of Malta.
 It was considered to be a suburb of Rabat until 2000, when it became a separate local council.
+It is twinned with the village of Pumpherston, Scotland.
+The population of Mtarfa was 2,607 in July 2024.
+This included 1,286 males and 1,321 females; 2,489 Maltese nationals and 118 foreign nationals.

 History

 A number of historic silos were discovered in Mtarfa in October 1973.

 In the Roman period, Mtarfa was a suburb of Melite, and it contained a Temple of Proserpina.
 The ruins of the temple were destroyed in the 17th and 18th centuries for reusing the stones in other buildings.
 Substantial remains of the suburb itself, including the arrangement of the streets and many tombs, survived until the late 19th century.
 In 1890, British military barracks began to be built in Mtarfa, destroying most of the Roman remains in the process.

 A chapel dedicated to St. Lucy was first recorded in 1460, and is still standing to date.
 It is not currently in regular use.

 A clock tower, now a prominent landmark of Mtarfa, was built in 1895.
 A naval hospital, RNH Mtarfa, was built during World War I, and it has now been converted to a state secondary school, named after Sir Temi Zammit.
 A chapel dedicated to St. Oswald was built by the British after the end of World War I.

 The British left a prominent impact on the most visible architecture in town by building the St. David's Barracks.
 After the British left Malta, the barracks were reused for multiple purposes, primarily social housing, and the town expanded further more into other modern residential areas.
 In 1988, architects Keith Cole and Joseph M. Spiteri were commissioned to modify the barracks and convert them into homes for roughly 2,000 people.
 After completion, they were appointed to design other new apartments, as one building, on a site provided by the Housing Authority.